braiansieber/reddit-ios-app/README.md

 # reddit-ios-app
-Reddit iOS App is a simlpe Top Reddits viewer.
+Reddit iOS App is a simple Top Reddits viewer.
 It is implemented in Swift 3 with just native components, without using any third-party library.
 It is implemented following object-oriented design good practices and patterns, like Dependency Injection (DI), Model-View-Presenter (MVP), Unit Testing and Service Testing.
 Test-Driven Development (TDD) process was followed to implement List Reddits Presenter features.

 ## Features
 - Get Top Reddits from API using URLSession and GCD.